With many thanks to Jake from way down there in the USA!

 He draws this Canadian story to attention.
 I hadn’t heard about it.

-The decision of the Board that heard the case against high school biology teacher, Timothy Sullivan, is not yet known.
+The decision of the Board that heard the case against high school biology teacher, Timothy Sullivan — UPDATE: see 2017-06-12 Vaccinations: Tim Sullivan, School Teacher disciplined

 The story is spreading fast, and well beyond Canadian borders.
 For good reason.